BantaramNitheesh121001/FCC-Portfolio/README.md

 * Unable to create the google oauth so went back to traditional login in process.
 * Faced problem in creating JWT tokens for authentication
 * Faced problem in storing the image data into the database
+* Integrating the farmer and customer site was a huge task
+* It was not that easy to integrate them
+* We checked all the common components libraries used in backend to combine them

 ## Technologies:
 ### Frontend: